Mary Towne Easty, wife of a wealthy Topsfield farmer, was accused of witchcraft during the Salem Witch Trials of 1692.

 Hale’s wife was never arrested or tried but the unfounded accusation is said to have caused Hale to turn against the Salem Witch Trials, even spurring him to write his book, A Modest Inquiry Into the Nature of Witchcraft, which heavily criticized the trials.

-In 1711, the colony passed a bill clearing the names of some of the convicted witches and paid restitution to their families.
+In 1711, the colony passed a bill clearing the names of some of the Salem Witch Trials victims and paid restitution to their families.
 Easty was named in the bill and her family was compensated £20 for her wrongful execution.

 Mary Easty Historical Sites: